Mo0rBy/python_create_venv/README.md

     If the intepreter you want is not available, choose "Enter interpreter path" and choose `/MyVirtualEnvironment/Scripts/python.exe`

-5. Install packages
-    Now you can install whatever packages you want for the venv.
+5. Open a new terminal to access the venv and install packages

 # Remove a Python Virtual Environment (venv) in VSCode